Skip to content

 How long does a timber fence last?

-Pressure-treated softwood (C4 class): 15–25 years.
+Pressure-treated softwood (rated for ground contact): 15–25 years.
 Hardwood (oak, sweet chestnut): 25–40 years.
 The key is proper post protection — use metal post spikes or set posts in free-draining concrete.

 Related calculators